Mollayo/BluetoothSerialForTasker/README.md

 # BluetoothSerialForTasker
 A plugin for Tasker (https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm) to communicate with a Bluetooth device using the Serial Port Profile (SPP).
-SPP is for serial communication over Bluetooth.
+SPP is a protocole for serial communication over Bluetooth.
 For instance, it can be used to send/receive data to/from an arduino or ESP32 using Android.

 With this pugin, you can:
 - Connect, disconnect and send data to a Bluetooth device using a Tasker Action.